Original Effective Date: April 14, 2003

 Who/What is Covered by this Joint Notice?

 This Joint Notice covers all Virtua facilities, programs, employees, volunteers, medical residents, and participating members of the physician staff and allied health professionals.
 The information contained in the record of your medical care generated by Virtua is referred to as Protected Health Information.
 For maternity patients this Joint Notice covers the use or disclosure of Protected Health Information related to both you and your bab(ies).
 This Joint Notice applies to all Protected Health Information about you that is maintained by Virtua, including any such information that is maintained in paper or electronic form, or spoken.
-This includes records of your care maintained by Virtua, whether created by Virtua employees, your physician, consulting physicians, or others covered by this Joint Notice.
+This includes records of your care maintained by Virtua, whether created by Virtua employees, your physician, consulting physicians, their associated staff and care coordinators, or others covered by this Joint Notice.

 How We May Use or Disclose Your Protected Health Information